dereuromark/cakephp-tools/README.md

 Please upgrade your app to latest CakePHP 2.x if possible.
 Use a different 2.x branch if you need temporary support for older versions.

+**EOL:** This 2.x branch is EOL and only gets bugfixes now.
+Please upgrade to 3.x to get the latest features.

 ## How to include
 Installing the Plugin is pretty much as with every other CakePHP Plugin.